 If your idea of the ideal date is “Netflix and Chill,” you’re in good company.
 According to Bing, 72% of those in a relationship said staying in and watching Netflix is one of their favorite date nights.
 Saint Valentine’s official holiday is a great time to cuddle up and watch a movie about love.
 Here’s a list of 23 romantic movies.
 And yes, The Notebook is on this list.
 Noah: “It wasn’t over.
 It still isn’t over.” *sigh*

 Valentine’s date-nights are notorious for being stressful.
 But this Valentine’s Day, take a deep breath and relax.
 You’re home.
 And it’s not called “Home Sweet Home” for nothing.
 Happy Valentine’s Day from all of us at Fine Line Homes.

-Fine Line Homes is a Pennsylvania and Southern New York new, custom home builder.
+Fine Line Homes is a custom home builder in Pennsylvania, Southern New York, & the Triad region of North Carolina.
 Visit www.finelinehomes.com for more information.